orsonteodoro/muslx32/README.md

 ### Buggy

 The following are may present bugs after trying to fix assembly optimizations.
 Disabling use flags (mmx,sse,sse2) and some patches may fix the problem.
+By default, these fixes are disabled.
+You can test them by using the experimental use flag.

 package | notes
 --- | ---